Guide to Git™ — Host Git Repositories on a cPanel Account

 Important:

-• To clone private repositories, you must perform additional steps.
-If you do not perform these steps, you will experience errors when you attempt to use Git.
-For more information, read our Guide to Git - Set Up Access to Private Repositories documentation.
+To clone private repositories, you must perform the additional steps in our Set Up Access to Private Repositories documentation.

 Host a Git repository on your cPanel account